bihealth/reev/docs/acmg_seqvars_criteria.rst

 Caveats
 -------

-- As described in :ref:`acmg_seqvars_rules-patho-predictions`, we are currently limited to the precomputed threshold from the literature.
+- As described in :ref:`acmg_seqvars_criteria-patho-predictions`, we are currently limited to the precomputed threshold from the literature.
   This hinders us in adopting AlphaMissense effectively, for example.
 - We need to compute accuracy to rank the implemented methods.
 - We need our own calibration for chrMT.